-Short-term investments consist of guaranteed investment certificates ("GICs") held at financial institutions in accordance with the Company's treasury policy.
-These GICs bear interest rate of 1.0%-3.0% per annum with a maturity up to 12 months.
-The Company may redeem these investments 30 days after deposit without penalty.
+Short-term investments consist of guaranteed investment certificates ("GICs") and term deposits held at financial institutions in accordance with the Company's treasury policy.
+These GICs and term deposits bear interest rates of 2%-3% per annum with a maturity up to 12 months.
+The Company may redeem GIC investments 30 days after deposit without penalty.